aberezhk/simple-mock-server/README.md

 ## Some useless info

-Mock server consists of following items: app.js, mock.js and index.js
+Mock server consists of following items: server.ts, mock-router.ts and rest-router.ts

-#### app.js
+#### server.ts
-app.js exports express application.
+server.ts exports express application.
 By default application will be listening on port 3000.
 On start two global variables are created: mockConfiguration and mockHistory.
 * **mockConfiguration** stores current mock configuration as an array of MockedRequest elements.
 * **mockHistory** stores all requests that come to mock server, excluding those prefixed with '/mock'.
 Following request attributes are recorded: originalUrl, path, query string, method, headers, body

-app.js routes all requests prefixed with '/mock' to mock.js router.
+server.ts routes all requests prefixed with '/mock' to mock.js router.
-All other requests are routed to index.js
+All other requests are routed to rest.js
 If SERVER var was defined, then all not configured requests will be proxied to SERVER

-#### mock.js
+#### mock-router.ts
-mock.js handles requests that are prefixed with /mock ``` example: http://localhost:3000/mock/configuration ``` and
+mock-router.ts handles requests that are prefixed with /mock ``` example: http://localhost:3000/mock/configuration ``` and
 has following endpoints:
 * **POST /mock/configuration** - allows to define url:response pairs to be handled by mock
 ````